Genez-io/BespokeDietGenerator/README.md

 - setExcludedIngredients: set the list of ingredients that a user does not want in its diet.
 - replaceIngredient: replace an ingredient in an existing recipe.

-For more information check: TODO.
+For more information check: https://rapidapi.com/genez-io-genez-io-default/api/bespoke-diet-generator/.